avahi/nss-mdns/README.md

 Currently, `nss-mdns` is tested on Linux only.
 A fairly modern `glibc` installation with development headers (2.0 or newer) is required.
 Not suprisingly `nss-mdns` requires a kernel compiled with IPv4 multicasting support enabled.
-[Avahi](http://avahi.org/) is recommended for its superior cacheing capabilities and for security reasons.
-Unless you compile `nss-mdns` with `--enable-legacy` Avahi is a hard dependency when `nss-mdns` is used, however not a build-time requirement.
+[Avahi](http://avahi.org/) is a hard dependency when `nss-mdns` is used, however it is not a build-time requirement.

 `nss-mdns` was developed and tested on Debian GNU/Linux